randomlyalex/the_yellow_boot/README.md

 ## To -do

 - Error management with descriptive messages, backend fires, front end is yet to capture logically
-- Toast notifications for actions: creating projects, removing membes etc.
+- Toast notifications for actions and errors etc.
-- Loading spinners for fetching processes
+- Loading spinners for fetching processes (currnetly silent or plain text

 ## Screenshots